Shafarevich-Tate groups of holomorphic Lagrangian fibrations: K ahlerness and projectivity properties

-\begin{rmk} We do not know if the statement of Theorem \ref{Kahlerness} holds for M-special manifolds.
-Another open question is the following.
-Consider an element $s\in \Sha\,\setminus\, \Sha^0$.
-Is the twist $X^s$ a non-K\"ahler manifold?
+\begin{rmk} The statement of Theorem \ref{Kahlerness} remains true for non-projective manifolds if we assume that the Hodge structure $H^2(X,\mathbb Z)/\eta$ is not M-special. \end{rmk}

+\begin{rmk} As we mentioned in the introduction, the first-named author proved a stronger version of Theorem \ref{Kahlerness} after a preliminary version of this work appeared on ArXiv \cite{abasheva2024shafarevich}.
+Theorem A of \cite{abasheva2024shafarevich} says that the conclusion of Theorem \ref{Kahlerness} holds even if $X$ is $M$-special.
+Moreover, instead of taking a twist by $s \in \Sha^0$ one can take any $s \in \Sha$ such that $N \cdot s \in \Sha^0$ for some $N \in \mathbb{N}$.

+This leads to the following open question.
+Consider an element $s \in \Sha$ such that its image in the group of connected components $\Sha/\Sha^0$ is of infinite order.
+When is the twist $X^s$ a K\"ahler manifold?
 Note that from results of Subsection \ref{symplectic} we know that $X^s$ possesses a holomorphic symplectic form.
-It would be interesting to obtain examples of non-K\"ahler holomorphic symplectic manifolds, such as in \cite{Gu,Bog96}. \end{rmk}
+It would be interesting to know if one can obtain examples of non-K\"ahler holomorphic symplectic manifolds, such as in \cite{guan1994examples,bogomolov1996guan}.

+We do not know, whether there exists a Lagrangian fibration $X \to B$ such that the group of connected components of its Shafarevich-Tate group $\Sha/\Sha^0$ is not torsion.
+In Section \ref{obstruction} below we show that $\Sha/\Sha^0$ is finite if $b_3(X)=0$, see the proof of Theorem \ref{when a vanishes}. \end{rmk}